joelparkerhenderson/pitch-deck/README.md

 9. Route to market – High-level growth plans, more detail given in the appendix.
 10. Team – Some validation on why we are the team that can pull this off.
 11. Appendix – more specific details on financials, projections, competition and route to market.

+## YCombinator advice

+Ensure your pitch deck lines up with "The Pocket Guide of Essential YC Advice".

+* Launch now
+* Build something people want
+* Do things that don’t scale
+* Find the 90 / 10 solution
+* Find 10-100 customers who love your product
+* All startups are badly broken at some point
+* Write code – talk to users
+* “It’s not your money”
+* Growth is the result of a great product not the precursor
+* Don’t scale your team/product until you have built something people want
+* Valuation is not equal to success or even probability of success
+* Avoid long negotiated deals with big customers if you can
+* Avoid big company corporate development queries – they will only waste time
+* Avoid conferences unless they are the best way to get customers
+* Pre-product market fit – do things that don’t scale: remain small/nimble
+* Startups can only solve one problem well at any given time
+* Founder relationships matter more than you think
+* Sometimes you need to fire your customers (they might be killing you)
+* Ignore your competitors, you will more likely die of suicide than murder
+* Most companies don’t die because they run out of money
+* Be nice!
+Or at least don’t be a jerk
+* Get sleep and exercise – take care of yourself

 ## Links to more